A Unified Theory of Sinusoidal Activation Families for Implicit Neural Representations: Additional Experimental Results

 \subsection{Results on the Tokyo Image}

 We additionally evaluated STAF on a high-resolution image to demonstrate its scalability and ability to reconstruct fine details.
 STAF both quantitatively and qualitatively outperforms all baseline methods, which is depicted in~\cref{fig:tokyo}.
 We have highlighted key differences in~\cref{fig:tokyo_patch}.
 As shown, STAF provides a more accurate reconstruction by preserving fine details and colors.
 For example, in the \textit{first row}, STAF correctly reconstructs the text in green, matching the ground truth, while other methods tend to reconstruct it in blue.
 Furthermore, in the traffic sign image \textit{(last row)}, only STAF successfully reconstructs the \texttt{"No Parking"} sign, faithfully preserving the circular blue background, the red border, and the diagonal slash, closely matching the ground truth.
-In contrast, InstantNGP~\cite{muller2022instant} and SIREN fail to recover the fine structure and distort both color and shape.
+In contrast, InstantNGP~\citep{muller2022instant} and SIREN fail to recover the fine structure and distort both color and shape.
 FINER partially retains the circular shape but loses critical color fidelity.
 These results demonstrate the superior performance of STAF in capturing fine-grained visual details, which is also supported by the provided error map.
+In this experiment, we use the PyTorch InstantNGP training pipeline, substituting the original ReLU activations with FINER, STAF, and SIREN.